se-edu/se-book/documentation/guidelines/documentMinimally/how/text.md

 <div id="body">

 Anything that is already clear in the code need not be described in words.
-Instead, focus on providing higher level information that is not readily visible in the code or comments.
+Instead, **focus on providing higher level information that is not readily visible in the code or comments**.

 Refrain from duplicating chunks or text.
 When describing several similar algorithms/designs/APIs, etc., do not simply duplicate large chunks of text.
-Instead, describe the similarity in one place and emphasize only the differences in other places.
-It is very annoying to see pages and pages of similar text without any indication as to how they differ from each other.
+Instead, **describe the similarity in one place and emphasize only the differences in other places.** It is very annoying to see pages and pages of similar text without any indication as to how they differ from each other.

 </div>